pyladies-bratislava/autoscript/README.md

 In this part you will organize pictures in your computer based on the metadata that they contain.
 We have limited the pictures to `.png` files to make it easier to understand the script.
 You can use the Pillow library to read the metadata of the pictures and then organize them in folders.
-You can find the script in the `part3` folder.
+You can find the script in the `optional` folder.